 A couple of options are available to maintain the recency requirements for a certificate of inspection authorisation if the IA certificate holder has been unable to gain the allotted RAs or conformity inspections over the preceding 12 months.
-Such options include a 'Refresher Course' of at least eight hours or an examination which would be like a subject 025 (mentioned above 66.203) required for the initial issue of the certificate.
+Such options include a 'Refresher Course' of at least eight hours or an examination which would be like a subject

+025 (mentioned above in the section on rule 66.203) required for the initial issue of the certificate.